 While significant progress has been made thanks to the Measles & Rubella Initiative and its supporters, in 2019 measles still killed an estimated 207,000 children per year – mostly children less than five years of age.
 That means approximately 567 die from measles-related complications each day, or 24 deaths every hour.
 Yet measles can be completely prevented with two doses of a safe, effective and inexpensive vaccine.

 Rubella, also known as “German Measles”, is generally a mild disease but can have serious consequences for pregnant women and their children.
 If infected with rubella in the first trimester women have a very high risk of giving birth to a child with Congenital Rubella Syndrome (CRS).
 CRS often results in multiple birth defects including as heart problems, deafness and blindness.
 More than 100,000 children are born with CRS each year.
 The lifelong complications and disabilities can have an immeasurable emotional, social and financial cost for families.
 Like measles, rubella can be prevented with a safe, effective and inexpensive vaccine.
 This can be delivered as a rubella vaccine alone, or combined with measles vaccine (MR) or with measles and mumps vaccines (MMR).

 The risk also remains in developed nations.
-Although measles was eliminated from the Western Hemisphere in 2002 and endemic rubella has not been detected in the Americas since 2009, outbreaks can occur when unvaccinated residents are exposed to infected people, mostly through international travel.
+Although measles and rubella has been eliminated in a number of countries, outbreaks can occur when unvaccinated residents are exposed to infected people, mostly through international travel.

 Measles and rubella and CRS, however, are entirely preventable.
 Learn more about measles and rubella and contribute to the solution.